-In accordance with federal law, CU Denver | CU Anschutz does not discriminate on the basis of sex/gender in its education programs and employment.
-Sexual Assault, Dating Violence, Domestic Violence and Stalking are forms of sex/gender discrimination and, in addition to being violations of criminal law, are prohibited offenses by CU Denver | CU Anschutz.
+In accordance with federal law, CU Denver does not discriminate on the basis of sex/gender in its education programs and employment.
+Sexual Assault, Dating Violence, Domestic Violence and Stalking are forms of sex/gender discrimination and, in addition to being violations of criminal law, are prohibited offenses by CU Denver.

-For additional information regarding relevant policies at CU Denver | CU Anschutz, see:
+For additional information regarding relevant policies at CU Denver see:

-- Office of Equity (OE) university policies and procedures;

-- APS 5014 Sexual Misconduct, Intimate Partner Abuse, and Stalking Policy;

-- Policy 3054 -Nondiscrimination Policy and
+- Office of Equity (OE) Resolution Procedures - APS 5014 Sexual Misconduct, Intimate Partner Abuse, and Stalking Policy - Policy 3054 Nondiscrimination Policy - Appendix A (see page 89 of this document)

-Procedures

-- Appendix A